-The Library is open daily from 8.00am to 4.00pm including break and lunchtime.
+The LRC is open daily from 8.00am to 4.00pm (3.30pm on Fridays) including break and lunchtime.
+Homework club is open daily from 3.00pm until closing.

 ACCESSING THE SCHOOL'S IT FACILITIES

 All students are issued their own network login which gives them the ability to: